pratheeksha11/pratheeksha11/README.md

 ## 💼 Professional Summary

 I'm a Computer Science graduate from the University of Massachusetts with a profound background in **Machine Learning** and **Data Science**.
 Over the course of 5 years, I've worn multiple hats - Data Engineer, Data Integration Specialist, and Data Analyst.
-I am currently working as a Data Science Intern at the **University of Massachusetts President's Office**.
+I am currently working as a Data Analyst Intern at the **University of Massachusetts President's Office**.
 My expertise spans across Python, SQL, Machine Learning, ETL tools, and much more.
 I take pride in delivering data solutions that drive decision-making and offer insights.

 ---